 There is robust and overwhelming evidence that HPV vaccines are not related to autoimmune syndromes.
 These are large, well-controlled and well-designed studies, not biased “reviews” of biased research.
 There is simply no known link between HPV vaccines and autoimmune syndromes induced by adjuvants.

 The HPV vaccines, like Gardasil, help prevent some serious and dangerous cancers.
 I’m hoping parents begin to understand that there are few if any risks for the vaccine, with the substantial benefit of preventing cancer.

-Editor’s note – this article was published in May 2017.
-It was updated to include more information about Shoenfeld, since he’s the key proponent of this pseudoscientific claim about the HPV vaccine.
+Editor’s note – this article was published on May 2017.
+It was updated to include more information about Shoenfeld, including his election to the Israeli Academy of Sciences and Humanities, since he’s the key proponent of this pseudoscientific claim about the HPV vaccine.
 In addition, new citations, heavy copyediting, some reformatting, and various other things were done to clean up the article.

 - Arbyn M, Xu L, Simoens C, Martin-Hirsch PP. Prophylactic vaccination against human papillomaviruses to prevent cervical cancer and its precursors.
 Cochrane Database Syst Rev. 2018 May 9;5:CD009069. doi: 10.1002/14651858.CD009069.pub3.
 [Epub ahead of print] Review.
 PubMed PMID: 29740819.

 - Arnheim-Dahlström L, Pasternak B, Svanström H, Sparén P, Hviid A. Autoimmune, neurological, and venous thromboembolic adverse events after immunisation of adolescent girls with quadrivalent human papillomavirus vaccine in Denmark and Sweden: cohort study.
 BMJ 2013 Oct;347:f5906 doi: 10.1136/bmj.f5906.